katiestar99/ansible/docs/docsite/rst/community/other_tools_and_programs.rst

 .. contents::
    :local:

-The Ansible community uses a range of tools for working with the Ansible project.
+The Assible community uses a range of tools for working with the Assible project.
 This is a list of some of the most popular of these tools.

 If you know of any other tools that should be added, this list can be updated by clicking "Edit on GitHub" on the top right of this page.